-May might just be my favorite month of the year, because along with my birthday, and Mother’s Day, it’s AAPI Month, aka Asian American Pacific Islander month, which gives me, a biracial Chinese American a chance to talk a little more about my heritage.
-And with everything that has happened with COVID, it’s more important than ever to spread awareness about Asian culture.
+May might just be my favorite month of the year, because along with my birthday, and Mother’s Day, it’s AAPI Month, or Asian American Pacific Islander month, which gives me, a biracial Chinese American a chance to talk a little more about my heritage.
+And with everything that has happened to the AAPI community since the start of COVID, it’s more important than ever to spread awareness and facts about Asian culture.

 One amazing way many people have already been exposed to Asian culture (in one way or another) is through our delicious food.
-So what better way to celebrate AAPI month than through our stomachs, with these 14 AAPI-owned food companies I didn’t even know about, until now.
+So what better way to celebrate AAPI month than through our stomachs, with these 14 AAPI-owned food companies, most of which I didn’t even know about, until now.

 1. These Asian-American snacks from Dang Foods, which was founded by two Thai-American brothers, are made from plant-based whole foods, nothing artificial whatsoever, based on an original recipe from their mom.